Igglybuff/awesome-piracy/readme.md

 - [Mamont's open FTP Index](http://www.mmnt.net/) Browsable directory listing of publicly available FTP-sites

 ### DDL Search Engines and Crawlers
-- [ololo](https://ololo.to/) ololo is a video streaming link search engine.
 - [MegaSearch](http://megasearch.co) Search engine for finding content hosted on Mega and other premium hosts like OpenLoad
 - [VideoSpider](https://videospider.in/) VideoSpider crawls various websites and search engines to find movie and TV episode streaming links
 - [Orion](https://orionoid.com/) :star2: Orion is a service that indexes metadata and links from a variety of public websites and networks, including torrent, Usenet, and hoster indexes.